Email Marketing Dictionary

 double entry confirmation: Requiring a would-be subscriber to enter their email address a second time in a confirmation field on a subscription form and requiring that the two entries match in order to reduce entry errors

-double opt-in (DOI): A subscription process where a new email address is only added to your mailing address after the email address owner clicks a confirmation link in a subscription activation or opt-in confirmation request email that’s sent to them after they opt in via a form or checkbox
+double opt-in (DOI): A subscription process where a new email address is only added to your mailing list after the email address owner clicks a confirmation link in a subscription activation or opt-in confirmation request email that’s sent to them after they opt in via a form or checkbox; also see single opt-in

-earned media: Media content produced by media outlets, bloggers, consumers, and other end users of a brand’s products or services about that brand and distributed via any platform, such as publicity, social sharing, word of mouth, and ratings and reviews; also see granted media, leased media, owned media, and paid media
+earned media: Media content produced by media outlets, bloggers, consumers, and other end users of a brand’s products or services about that brand and distributed via any platform, such as publicity, social sharing, word of mouth, and ratings and reviews

-email address append: Using a data broker to add email addresses to your customer profiles that don’t have them
+email address append or e-append: When a brand uses a third-party data broker to add email addresses to its customer profiles that are missing them

 email authentication: A variety of methods that help inbox providers accurately identify email sent by a brand, including Domain Keys Identified Mail (DKIM), Sender Policy Framework (SPF), and Domain-based Message Authentication, Reporting & Conformance (DMARC)